sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to PostgreSQL.md

 ## Step 3: Present the solution

-- Determine which table will be paired with your table before Step 3 begins.
+- Determine which groups will be paired together before Step 3 begins.

-- For the first round, assign one table as the presenting team and the other table as the customer.
+- For the first round, assign one group as the presenting team and the other as the customer.

 - Have the presenting team present their solution to the customer team.